Bassae: Construction and decoration

 The temple is unusual in that it has examples of all three of the classical orders used in ancient Greek architecture: Doric, Ionic, and Corinthian.
 Doric columns form the peristyle while Ionic columns support the interior and a single Corinthian column features in the centre of the interior.
 The Corinthian capital is the earliest example of the order found to date.

 It was relatively sparsely decorated on the exterior.
 Inside, however, there was a continuous Ionic frieze showing Athenians in battle with Amazons and the Lapiths engaged in battle with Centaurs.
 This frieze's metopes were removed by Cockerell and taken to the British Museum in 1815 (they are still to be seen in the British Museum's Gallery 16, near the Elgin Marbles).
 Cockerell decorated the walls of the Ashmolean Museum's Great Staircase and that of the Travellers Club with plaster casts of the same frieze.

-Re-discovery and removals by the British
+Re-discovery and removals

 The Bassae Frieze has its own room at the British Museum.